-High and concentrated exposures to CRE lending may strain the bank's asset quality amid the coronavirus crisis, particularly with risks related to tourism and nonfood retail sectors
+High and concentrated exposures to CRE lending may strain the bank's asset quality because of the pandemic, particularly with risks related to the tourism and nonfood retail sectors

-We position Aareal's ba2 Asset Risk score four notches below our baa1 initial score, taking into account the bank's high sector, single-name and single-location concentration risks.
-The bank's €25.6 billion CRE lending book is particularly exposed to high-risk subsectors identified to be most affected by economic contraction in response to the coronavirus, with 34% of its loan book invested in hotel, 23% in retail and 30% in the office sector as of half-year 20201.
+We position Aareal's ba2 Asset Risk score three notches below our baa2 initial score, taking into account the bank's high sector, single-name and single-location concentrations.
+The bank's €27.2 billion CRE lending book is particularly exposed to high-risk subsectors, which are identified as the most affected by the economic contraction caused by the pandemic, with 32% of its loan book invested in hotel, 21% in retail and 30% in the office sector as of year-end 20201.

-Aareal's CRE portfolio by subsegment As of June 2020
+Aareal's CRE portfolio by subsegment As of year-end 2020